Gov. DeSantis' vetoes slash Senate’s sprinkle list, goes light on House’s

 Other last-minute Senate funding projects axed by DeSantis include $22.5 million to remodel buildings at Pasco-Hernando State College; $14 million to extend Ridge Road in Pasco County; and $2 million for a Hormonal Long-Acting Reversible Contraception program.
 All were priority projects for Simpson, a Trilby Republican who accompanied DeSantis at his public event Thursday to announce the budget signing.

-By comparison, DeSantis’ veto pen fell on just 11 of the House’s 62 sprinkle list projects, or about 18%, thwarting about $21.1 million in spending.
+By comparison, DeSantis’ veto pen crossed out just 11 of the House’s 62 sprinkle list projects, or about 18%, thwarting about $21.1 million in spending.